IFLY theworld.com

 Discover Bangkok on a bicycle (3 hrs)

 It sounds a bit dangerous to go on a bicycle in Bangkok’s crazy traffic, but it is not.
-Actually it’s really wonderful.
-You drive through markets and people’s kitchen!
+Actually it is really wonderful to do a cycling tour.
+You drive through markets and people’s kitchens.
 You cross the river with a boat and bike along canals and temples.

-There are several operators to do the tour.
+There are several operators to do a tour like this.
 The first one ever started it is Co van Kessel.
 Then there’s Bangkok Bike Riders or the Amazing Bangkok Cyclist.

 Red Cross snake farm (3 hrs)